hafbau/lecture_notes/w8d2/README.md

 };
 ```

 ### Component Libraries

 * Why build it yourself if someone else already has??
 * Component libraries give us easy access to ready-built components that we can plug into our application
 * We can use as much or as little of the component library as we want
 * Some examples are [Material-UI](https://material-ui.com/) and [Ant Design](https://ant.design/)

 ### Useful Links

 * [React Router](https://reacttraining.com/react-router/web/guides/quick-start)
 * [Styled Components](https://styled-components.com/docs/basics)
 * [Top React UI Frameworks (opinionated)](https://www.codeinwp.com/blog/react-ui-component-libraries-frameworks/)
 * [State Reducer Pattern](https://kentcdodds.com/blog/the-state-reducer-pattern-with-react-hooks)
 * [Tagged Template Literals](https://codeburst.io/javascript-es6-tagged-template-literals-a45c26e54761)

+ The notes below are adapted from Andy Lindsay's (Thank you Andy!).